Matters of the Heart

 • 9 years experience practicing in clinic, private group & solo practice settings in Chicago

-Common Newfound Capacities in Therapy
+Newfound Capacities in Therapy

 • Greater Self-acceptance & Self-compassion; Being your own ally